sandeepsharma99/python_hitesh_chaudhary/python_notes.md

-# Q What is python ?
+# Q: What is python ?
 Ans :
 - Python is an interpreter dynamically typed object oriented high level programming language.
 - it is known for its simple syntax